 This change in identity composition is true for positive events as well though.
 When something incredible happens, we don’t just experience the joy of winning or achieving some goal, we also go through a change in valuation for ourselves—we come to see ourselves as more valuable, as more deserving.
 Meaning is added to the world.
 Our life vibrates with increased intensity.
 And that is what is so powerful.

-Before we get into exactly how to change our personal values, let’s talk about which values are healthy and which values are harmful.
+Before we get into exactly how to define and (if necessary) change our personal values, let’s talk about which values are healthy and which values are harmful.
 In my book, The Subtle Art of Not Giving a F*ck, I defined good and bad values in the following way:

 Good values are: